NickMulders/PID_Fan_Control/README.md

 **Components Used:**

 - **Raspberry Pi 4B 8GB RAM:**
   The RPI serves as the main controller running the fan control software.
-It monitors its CPU temperature and processes the PD controller to adjust the fan speeds accordingly.
+It monitors its CPU temperature and processes the PID controller to adjust the fan speeds accordingly.

 - **2x 5V GPIO Fans:**
   These fans are connected to the GPIO pins and are controlled via PWM signals.
 They adjust their speed based on the temperature readings to provide efficient cooling while minimizing power consumption.